mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 <img src="docs/user-story-testing/user-story-test-5-9-14.gif">
 </details><br>

-11. As a player, once a turn has been taken, I want to see notifications and visual cues to understand whose turn was taken and if the turn resulted in hitting or missing a ship
+1. As a player, once a turn has been taken, I want to to be presented with notifications, visual, and audio cues to understand whose turn was taken and if the turn resulted in hitting or missing a ship

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|